 The sale of flexible capacity will entail an enhanced must-offer obligation and a potentially higher cost to a resource owner due to potential increases in wear and tear on a facility from cycling.
 Therefore, a resource owner will have discretion in the sale of generic and flexible capacity.
 A resource owner has two options when selling a MW of flexible capacity.
-It may either sell the MW as flexible, in which case the resource owner is also selling the "bundled" generic attribute of that MW, or it can sell the MW as only generic, in which case both the seller and the buyer forfeit the flexible attribute of that MW.12 A resource owner may elect to sell any portion of qualified flexible capacity as only generic in this manner.
-Furthermore, the owner of a resource consisting of both "only generic" capacity (below Pmin) and bundled flexible capacity.
+It may either sell the MW as flexible, in which case the resource owner is also selling the "bundled" generic attribute of that MW, or it can sell the MW as only generic, in which case both the seller and the buyer forfeit the flexible attribute of that MW.
+A resource owner may elect to sell any portion of qualified flexible capacity as only generic in this manner.
+Furthermore, the owner of a resource consisting of both "only generic" capacity (below Pmin) and bundled flexible capacity may elect to sell (or not sell) the "only generic" capacity prior to selling the bundled flexible capacity.
 A resource must submit economic bids into the CAISO's day ahead and real time markets for the committed flexible portion of the facility's operating range.